tiepdotme/website.source/blockchain.md

 **Integrity**
 We provide clear understanding of where blockchains genuinely add value and help you identify appropriate challenges that can be addressed.

-> The blockchain era is just at its beginning but most Fortune 500 companies have already prepared for the disruption to come.
+> The blockchain era is just at its beginning but most Fortune 500 companies have already prepared for the Blockchain disruption to come.

 Give us a call and we will help you develop blockchain applications specific to your engineering business methods.
 We understand the technology, the platforms, and the developers.
 Settlement, government, banking, and insurance are all beneficiaries of blockchain applications adjudicated by professional engineers.